lostguid/lostguid.github.io/aboutme.md

       </svg>
       <span class="omega"><br>programming </span>
 </div>
 I have the following qualities:

 - I rock a great mustache :v:
 - I'm extremely loyal to my family and friends

+### Philosophy

+My philosophy on learning to use web technologies is always the same: experiment, fail, fix, fail again, fix again.
+Reading books will only get you so far -- you should spend time with your debugger, experimenting away with whichever technology you need to learn.
+Always keep an open mind, use tools you wouldn't usually use, and never give up :muscle:

 What else do you need?